McCarthyism: Critical reactions

+Cartoon by Arthur Szyk mocking McCarthyism; a man is under suspicion because his blood is Red and his heart is left of center.

 The nation was by no means united behind the policies and activities that have come to be associated with McCarthyism.
 The critics of various aspects of McCarthyism included many figures not generally noted for their liberalism.
 In his overridden veto of the McCarran Internal Security Act of 1950, President Truman wrote, "In a free country, we punish men for the crimes they commit, but never for the opinions they have."
 Truman also unsuccessfully vetoed the Taft–Hartley Act, which among other provisions denied trade unions National Labor Relations Board protection unless union leaders signed affidavits swearing they were not and had never been Communists.
 In 1953, after he left office, Truman criticized the contemporary Eisenhower administration:

 It is now evident that the present Administration has fully embraced, for political advantage, McCarthyism.
 I am not referring to the Senator from Wisconsin.
 He is only important in that his name has taken on the dictionary meaning of the word.
 It is the corruption of truth, the abandonment of the due process law.
 It is the use of the big lie and the unfounded accusation against any citizen in the name of Americanism or security.
 It is the rise to power of the demagogue who lives on untruth; it is the spreading of fear and the destruction of faith in every level of society.

 On June 1, 1950, Senator Margaret Chase Smith, a Maine Republican, delivered a speech to the Senate she called a "Declaration of Conscience".
 In a clear attack upon McCarthyism, she called for an end to "character assassinations" and named "some of the basic principles of Americanism: The right to criticize; the right to hold unpopular beliefs; the right to protest; the right of independent thought".
 She said "freedom of speech is not what it used to be in America", and decried "cancerous tentacles of 'know nothing, suspect everything' attitudes".
 Six other Republican senators—Wayne Morse, Irving M. Ives, Charles W. Tobey, Edward John Thye, George Aiken, and Robert C. Hendrickson—joined Smith in condemning the tactics of McCarthyism.